 Glasgow Warriors 29-20 Scarlets

-Despite losing Alex Allan to a red card early in the match, the 14-man Warriors were more than good value for the win as a resolute display in front of a passionate home crowd saw Dave Rennie’s men emerge victorious under the floodlights in Glasgow’s west end.
+Despite losing Alex Allan to a red card early in the match, the 14-man Warriors were more than good value for the win and now head into the European double-header in impressive style.

 It was the visitors that struck the first blow, Rhys Patchell on target with a penalty to give his side a 3-0 lead after seven minutes.